Get Started with Squarespace

 To change the post date, tags, categories, author, image, excerpt and more, select "Settings" in the dark top bar when you are in the post's "edit" mode.

 If your news posts appear in other places on your site, such as the homepage, it's important to add an excerpt to new posts.
-This short summary or teaser usually appears below your post title.
+This short summary or teaser usually appears below your post title, unless this is not part of your approved design.
 You may also want to add a thumbnail image, especially if your news page displays images, or if you are sharing posts to social media.
 You can add an excerpt, image, and make other changes to your post in the "Content" and "Options" areas as shown below.

 For more on working with posts, visit Blogging with Squarespace.